-- Standardization: Standardization, which is the basis of cheaper production, is better practiced under monopoly.
+- Standardization: Standardization, which is the basis of cheaper production, is better practised under a monopoly.

-- Centralized management: There is effective and proper central management under monopoly.
+- Centralized management: There is effective and proper central management under a monopoly.

-- Economies of large scale production: Economies of large scale production is possible under monopoly since it has no competitors.
+- Economies of large-scale production: Economies of large-scale production are possible under a monopoly since it has no competitors.

 - Greater efficiency: There is greater efficiency resulting from an assemblage or pool of specialized managerial skills.
-It leads to invention: Monopolist, in an attempt to have full control of the market, do engage in intensive research, leading to inventions.
+It leads to the invention: Monopolists, in an attempt to have full control of the market, do engage in intensive research, leading to inventions.

-- It leads to invention: Monopolist, in an attempt to have full control of the market, do engage in intensive research , leading to inventions.
+- It leads to the invention: Monopolists, in an attempt to have full control of the market, do engage in intensive research, leading to inventions.